Drizzle vs Neon for Solo Developers

 Neon Overview

 Neon is a serverless Postgres platform that separates compute from storage.
 Your database scales to zero when nobody is using it and spins up in milliseconds when a request comes in.
 You only pay for what you use.
-The free tier includes 0.5 GB of storage and 190 compute hours per month, which is plenty for solo projects.
+The free tier includes 0.5 GB of storage per project and 100 compute-unit-hours per month, which is plenty for solo projects.
+Neon doubled that free compute allowance from 50 to 100 CU-hours in late 2025, so the headroom on the free plan is more generous than it used to be.

 What makes Neon different from other Postgres hosts is branching.
 You can create instant branches of your database, just like git branches for your data.
 This is great for testing schema changes, running CI against a copy of production data, or giving preview deployments their own database.
 Each branch is a copy-on-write clone, so it does not duplicate your storage.